Ashermuzic/fly/README.md

 # fly

-# website design for airline service
+# Website design for airline service

-# made using react js
+# made using React js